snototter/viren2d/docs/source/tutorial/conversion.rst

    to the objects' lifetimes - or meet *segfault, ye olde friend...*

-   For the conversion example above, note that the :class:`~viren2d.Painter` provides an option to access its internal memory (refer to the documentation of its :meth:`~viren2d.Painter.get_canvas`).
+   For the conversion example above, note that the :class:`~viren2d.Painter` provides an option to access its internal memory - refer to the documentation of its :meth:`~viren2d.Painter.get_canvas`.
    Thus, you can easily get a :class:`numpy.ndarray` which shares the memory with the painter's *canvas* (and you should be careful if you then either modify the array values or keep on drawing...)